 Become a mentor to an international student

-Becoming an international mentor - lu.se
+Become an international mentor - lu.se

-Get yourself involved in a Language Café
+Get involved in a language café

 What are the rules?
 Your experiences from the language café must be linked in some way to your academic studies and future profession.
-You must have been actively present for at least three meetings for this to count as an activity in Sweden.
-You are welcome to go to additional meetings, however cannot(for example) count six meetings as two different home field activities.
+You must have been actively present for at least three meetings for this to be counted as an activity in Sweden.
+You are welcome to attend additional meetings, but you cannot count, for example, six sessions as two different home-based activities.

 Attend guest lectures with an international focus